 The Downie Museum adobe is rich with history, not only from the past 100 years, but also has ties to early Mission life.
 The Downie Museum adobe was commissioned by Father Ramón Mestres, renowned from John Steinbeck’s novel Tortilla Flat, in 1919.
 This 1,157-square-foot building was completed in 1921 as quarters for the visiting priest.
 In 1980, it was dedicated as a museum to honor Sir Harry Downie, who spent 50 years as the Mission’s great restorer.
 This adobe structure is believed to have been built on the site of Junipero Serra’s 2nd Church, from 1773-1776.
 As the Mission grew it served as headquarters for the Mission system and was later used for the Mission’s physician until the Mission was abandoned in the mid 1800’s.

-Surrounding the Downie Museum is the 6,800 square foot Basilica Forecourt, untouched since 1936.
+Surrounding the Downie Museum is the 6,800 square foot Basilica Forecourt, originally built in 1936.
 This is the main entrance courtyard to the renowned museums and Basilica.
-The Forecourt needs accessibility upgrades, as required by law.
-Drainage solutions will prevent water that currently floods the Basilica and pools under the Baptistry and Bell Tower during heavy rains.
+The Forecourt needed accessibility upgrades, as required by law.
+Drainage solutions will now prevent water that previously flooded the Basilica and pooled under the Baptistry and Bell Tower during heavy rains.
 Grading and paving will be completely redone to provide an ADA accessible, hazard-free walk to the Basilica, Cemetery, and Museums.
-After the original concrete surface of the Forecourt has been removed, and exterior fire lines, utilities, sewer, and drainage trenched in, minor grade alterations will be made by bringing in fill to reduce the steepness of the slope from the entrance gate for the purpose of meeting the Americans with Disabilities Act (ADA) requirements.
-An accessible, step-free ramp will be constructed and connect the courtyard to the fountain, gardens, and Downie Museum.
-We will address drainage issues, leaking fountains, and will resurface the entire Basilica Forecourt with a new concrete/river stone surface with brick borders to resemble the look it has today.
+After the original concrete surface of the Forecourt has been removed, and exterior fire lines, utilities, sewer, and drainage trenched in, minor grade alterations were made by bringing in fill to reduce the steepness of the slope from the entrance gate for the purpose of meeting the Americans with Disabilities Act (ADA) requirements.
+An accessible, step-free paths were constructed to connect the courtyard to the fountain, gardens, and Downie Museum.
+All drainage issues were remedied the historic fountain now works properly, and the entire Basilica Forecourt was resurfaced with a new concrete/river stone with brick borders to resemble the look it had previously.